V. Lowry Snow

-V. Lowry Snow (born August 21, 1950) is an American politician who serves as a Republican member of the Utah House of Representatives, representing District 74 since his January 11, 2012 appointment to fill the vacancy caused by the resignation of David Clark.
+V. Lowry Snow (born August 21, 1950) is an American politician who served as a Republican member of the Utah House of Representatives, representing District 74 since his January 11, 2012 appointment to fill the vacancy caused by the resignation of David Clark.
 He has lived in Washington County for over 40 years and is married to former high school music educator, Sheryl Snow.
 They have been married for 47 years and have 6 children and 17 grandchildren.
 They currently reside in Santa Clara.

 Education

 Snow earned his BS from Brigham Young University and his JD from Gonzaga University School of Law.

 Career

 An attorney, Snow is one of the founding partners of Snow Jensen & Reece in St. George, where he has established himself as a real estate, civil litigation, business and land use planning attorney.
 He has represented a range of clients in the private and public sectors, including several municipalities.
 He is licensed to practice before the state courts of Utah and Federal District Court for Utah.
 He is also admitted to practice before the United States Supreme Court.
 He has been recognized multiple years as one of Utah Business magazine's Elite Lawyers and also has been recognized by Super Lawyer for the past five years consecutively.
 Lowry has an AV Preeminent peer rating of 5 out of 5, meaning he meets very high criteria of general ethical standards.
 For eight years, he served as a member of the Washington County Economic Development Council Executive Committee.